The Spiritual Companions Trust is an educational charity. We develop resources and programmes at the interface of health, wellbeing and spirituality.

 We celebrate diversity and welcome people from all spiritual traditions and none at all.

-Our emblem is a feather on water — always working with a light touch.
+Our emblem is a feather on water.
+Our work requires care and sensitive awareness — a light touch.

 We support people in developing their own mature and autonomous approach to spirituality and self-development.
-We deliver a UK/EU recognised qualification.
+We deliver a UK/EU recognised qualification, the Certificate of Professional Practice in Spiritual Studies and Companionship.
 We support organisations develop good practice in spirituality and wellbeing.

 As individuals and as a community we believe in the profound benefits of spirituality for personal and social wellbeing.
 We therefore support people informally and formally on their spiritual journeys in one-to-one and group situations; and we also provide organisational support and trainings.

-The Charity Commission has agreed to grant charitable status to the Spiritual Companions Trust.
-We are now a registered charity No: 1155777.
+The Charity Commission granted charitable status to the Spiritual Companions Trust.

-The first Spiritual Care Conference, organised and hosted by the Spiritual Companions Trust, was held in Glastonbury between 17-19 May 2013, and was a great success.
-[More…] In the picture left to right: Julie Roberts, David MacGeoch, Sister Jayanti, William Bloom, Sarah Jane Williamson.
+The first Spiritual Care Conference, organised and hosted by the Spiritual Companions Trust, took place 17-19 May 2013.
+In the picture left to right: Julie Roberts, David MacGeoch, Sister Jayanti, William Bloom, Sarah Jane Williamson.

 “When I was ready to take my next steps as an educator, I searched to develop in an environment that felt intellectually sound, emotionally literate, psychologically safe and spiritually inspiring.
 Spiritual Companion training is all of that: practical, mindful, expansive, inclusive, supportive and rigorous.
 It continues to inform how I am in my work and in my life generally.” — Martine Moorby, Spiritual Companions Educator